homebodygym/homebodygym/pages/bitcoin/bitcoin.md

 ![ASIC](/img/bitcoin/dragonmint.jpg){: .img-side}

-This is known as proof-of-work (PoW).
+This is known as [Proof-of-Work (PoW)](https://en.bitcoin.it/wiki/Proof_of_work){: target="_blank"}.
 Miners perform time-consuming work that is easily proven.
 PoW prevents the largest bitcoin holders from controlling the network, instead giving it to anyone with the ability to mine.

 The first miner to successfully verify the block receives a reward in the form of Bitcoins, which incentivizes miners to continue verifying transactions.
 The reward was initially 50 Bitcoins, but that number halved in 2012, then again in 2016 to 12.5 bitcoins.
 In the year 2020, it will half again and so on.

 When a block is verified, it is added to the blockchain.
 The next block includes the hash of the previous.
-This helps to with the principle of immutability, because if someone wanted to change a block, they would have to change all the following blocks too.
+This helps to with the principle of immutability, because if someone wanted to change a block, they would have to change all of the following blocks too.

 ![Miners](/img/bitcoin/miners.jpeg)

 The concept of mining also introduces the principle of scarcity to Bitcoin.
 Because the reward for mining is halved repeatedly, the total number of Bitcoins that exist will never exceed 21 million.
 By the year 2140, all Bitcoins will be mined, and miners will only receive transaction fees for verifying blocks.

 The scarcity of Bitcoin helps drive its value.
-While the demand for Bitcoin is high, the supply is low, so the value is driven up.
+While the demand for Bitcoin is high, the supply is low, so the value increases.

 So who's the genius behind the whole thing?